Measures implemented by Intellectual Property Offices and Courts around the world in response to the COVID-19 pandemic

 France – French Patent and Trademark Office (INPI)

-On 26 March 2020, an Order was published in France outlining the rules around extension of missed deadlines as a result of the current health emergency.
+On 26 March 2020, an Order was published outlining the rules around extension of missed deadlines as a result of the current health emergency.
 The Order covers deadlines falling between the dates of 12 March 2020 to 24 June 2020 (the "Covered Period").
-All deadlines established by the French Intellectual Property Code (including formality, opposition proceedings, and payment required for the acquisition or maintenance of a right) will be postponed.
+Most of the deadlines established by the French Intellectual Property Code (including formality, opposition proceedings, and payment required for the acquisition or maintenance of a right) will be postponed.
 The postponement will not apply to deadlines resulting from international agreements or European tests, such as the priority deadlines for an international extension.

 Non-completion of certain proceedings can produce legal effects such as sanction, prescription or forfeiture of a right.
-As a result of the Order, when such proceedings cannot be completed before 24 June 2020, they can be completed at the latest within two months following the Covered Period.
-The Order also provides for suspension of deadlines under which an administrative decision may be taken on the basis of the administrations silence.
+As a result of the first Order of 26 March 2020, when such proceedings cannot be completed before 24 June 2020, they can be completed at the latest within two months following the Covered Period.
+The Order also provides for suspension of deadlines under which an administrative decision may be taken on the basis of the administration's silence.
 All deadlines falling in the Covered Period are postponed either to 24 July 2020 (if the original deadline was one month), or to 24 August 2020 (if the original deadline was two months or more).
 Deadlines that expired before 12 March 2020, or that will expire after the end of the Covered Period are unaffected.

 Germany – German Patent and Trademark Office (DPMA)

 Time limits set by the DPMA were extended for all pending IP procedures, and no decision will be made because of the expiration of any time limit until 4th May 2020.
 Time limits to be set by the DPMA will be as generous as the situation requires.
 However, this extension of all time limits does not apply to time limits in connection with applications for international registration of marks or requests for subsequent designation.